populationgenomics/metamist/db/backup/README.md

 #### Running the validation script

 1. Create a new VM using the [validate-db-backup-machine-image](https://console.cloud.google.com/compute/machineImages/details/validate-db-backup-machine-image?project=sample-metadata).
-   - Select the `sm-db-dev` service account, to ensure that this VM will have access to the `db-validate-backup` secret.
+   - Select the `sm-db-sa` service account, to ensure that this VM will have access to the `db-validate-backup` secret.
    - Alternatively, if you wish to select a different service account, ensure that it has access to view the `db-validate-backup` secret in the `sample-metadata` project.
 2. Clone this repo